APorkolab/cziczere/docs/spec.md

 *   **Proactive, but not intrusive, interaction:** On a chatbot-like interface, the "assistant" provides gentle feedback.
     *   **Pattern Recognition:** "I've noticed that many of your memories in the past month are related to 'music.'
 It seems to be an important source of replenishment for you."
     *   **Summaries:** Once a week, the AI can create a "memory bouquet": a short, poem-like summary of the week's best moments, or even a collage of the most beautiful "flowers" generated that week.
-    *   **Intelligent Reminders:** "You haven't planted in your garden for a while.
-Is there a small joy from today that you'd like to enrich it with?"
+    *   **Intelligent Reminders:** The application sends a push notification to the user if they haven't added a memory in a week.
+This is handled by a scheduled Cloud Function.

 ---